redbrick/static-site/source/help/exams/admin-test-2008-egm/index.md

 ---
-title: 'Admin test 2008 egm'
+title: 'Admin test 2008 EGM'
 ---

 <pre id="line1">ll questions can be answered in the context of any version of UNIX